mpr-lab/MotheterRemote/README.md

 The Motheter project records images and SQM light sensor readings at field stations to track moth populations.
 This repository aims to simplify the data collection process by allowing remote access to the light sensor data.
 This version does not include the ability to transfer image data.

-There are two options for the sensor setup:
+There are several options for the sensor setup:

 - A host computer connects to an RPi over WiFi, which is directly connected to the SQM sensor.
 - A host computer connects to an RPi over WiFi, which uses a radio module to communicate with the RPi that's connected to the SQM sensor.

-Cellular compatibility has not yet been implemented.
-Existing code could be adapted for Ethernet, but this has not been tested.
+- A host computer connects over VPN to a cellular-enabled RPi, which is connected to the SQM sensor.
+- A host computer connects to an RPi over Ethernet, which is connected to the SQM sensor.

 All code relating to SQM sensor communication was copied from the Py3SQM project and has been extensively modified (bastardized).
 If you find yourself needing to debug or rework anything in that area, I recommend checking that project for assistance.